inerciapt/2025_inercia_pt/content/en/participate.md

 📤 Please [submit a zip](https://inercia.partyman.cloud) with your entry: it should contain the entry itself, a short text file explaining the techniques and references used.
 This text file should also explain the best way to display the entry if it needs a special viewer or special settings.

-One entry per participant allowed, choose wisely what you want to show us!
+One entry per participant on this category allowed, choose wisely what you want to show us!

 {{< threeimages
     img1="/images/hiking.png" alt1="'Hiking Home for Christmas' by Critikill" caption1="'Hiking Home for Christmas' by Critikill"